Baviaan/lotro/README.md

 Config file values:\
 BOT_TOKEN: Your discord's bot token (this is not the client secret).\
 CLASSES: The classes in your game.
 Note your discord server must have custom emojis named exactly the same.
 Emojis for LotRO are included, you can upload these to your discord server.\
+LANGUAGE: The language of the bot.
+Currently only English "en" and French "fr" are supported.\
 LINEUP: A sequence of zeroes and ones indicating for each slot whether the class should be present, in the order as specified under CLASSES.
 This will **ABSOLUTELY BREAK THE UI** if you specify too many ones.
 Please contain yourself.\
-CHANNELS: Any incoming applications will be posted to the APPLY channel, so this should be officer only.\
-LEADER: Name of the discord role that will be allowed to update bosses and times for raid post.\
 SERVER_TZ: The raid time in the header of the embed will be posted in this time zone.
 (Requires TZ database name.)\
 TIMEZONES: The raid time will be displayed in these time zones additionally to server time.
 (Requires canonical TZ database names.)\
-PREFIX: The prefix that will be used to start a command.\
+PREFIX: The prefix that will be used to start a command. (legacy)
-LANGUAGE: The language of the bot.
-Currently only English "en" and French "fr" are supported.

 See [es/messages.po](./source/locale/es/LC_MESSAGES/messages.po) if you wish to help translate to Spanish.
 An example config file has been included for English and French.